ritterim/automation-sql/README.md

 3. **Location** : The location where the database files will be created (log and mdf).
 By default it will be in **Assembly.GetExecutingAssembly().Location**.
 4. **Database prefix** : This is used as the prefix when creating the database name, if the database name is not specified.
 By default this value is *"localdb"*.

-Notice each are optional and their are safe rational defaults.
+Notice each are optional and there are safe rational defaults.

 ## Gotcha's